1. Data processing in general

 The data storage and analysis are conducted based on Article 6, Section 1(f) of the GDPR.
 The website operator has a legitimate interest in protecting its web offers from fraudulent automated spying and SPAM.
 If an individual consent was requested, the processing is exclusively based on Article 6, Section1(a) of the GDPR; the license can be revoked at any time.

-We implement jQuery CDN to deliver the content on our website correctly. jQuery CDN is a service provided by jQuery, which acts as a content delivery network (CDN) on our website.
+We use jQuery CDN to properly deliver the content of our website. jQuery CDN is a service of jQuery, which acts as a content delivery network (CDN) on our website.

-A CDN helps to provide faster content of our online offer, especially files such as graphics or scripts, with regionally or internationally distributed servers.
-When you access this content, you connect to jQuery's servers.
-Your IP address and, if applicable, browser data such as your user agent are disclosed.
-This data is processed solely for the purposes mentioned above and maintains the security and functionality of jQuery CDN.
+A CDN helps to provide content from our online offering, especially files such as graphics or scripts, more quickly using regionally or internationally distributed servers.
+When you access this content, you establish a connection to jQuery servers, whereby your IP address and, if applicable, browser data such as your user agent are transmitted.
+This data is processed solely for the above purposes and to maintain the security and functionality of jQuery CDN.

 Information collected from the cookies set in your device, considered personal data, is processed by Albacross.
 This company provides lead identification and ad targeting services with offices in Stockholm and Krakow.